Tprafke/light-dark-mode/README.md

 ## Description

-A simple app built using JavaScript, HTML, and CSS.
+A simple website built using JavaScript, HTML, and CSS.
 Allows the user to select light or dark mode styles, and saves their selection into local storage.

 ## Languages & Technologies